 Superb Dutch Engineering

-The full beam master suite opens to a private deck aft.
-Tastefully decorated with Asian accents, it features a king berth, desk and seating area, ideal for extended passages at sea.
-Walk-in wardrobes provide abnormally generous storage space.
+The full beam master suite opens on to a private deck aft.
+Tastefully decorated with Asian accents, it features a king-sized bed, desk and seating area, making her ideal for extended passages at sea.
+Walk-in wardrobes provide exceedingly generous storage space.

 Mutiara Laut’s story is that of the journey of a remarkable man and his life experience as a yacht builder.
 Leendert Philippus Van Oostenbrugg, Leo for short, translated every part of his love for the ocean and sailing into Mutiara Laut, which was to be his final yacht and masterpiece.

 Having traveled the planet six times over as a captain, Leo started a shipyard in Holland creating magnificent yachts for people who shared a similar vision for life – to explore the world in hope of discovering their true selves.
 After a successful career Leo retired in Bali only to realize that he wasn’t quite ready to slow down.

 While cruising through the Indonesian Archipelago Leo was inspired to fulfil his last wish and set out to combine the sum of his life’s sailing experience into a custom ironwood hull from Kalimantan.
 Leo lived to see Mutiara Laut under sail and sadly passed away shortly after.
 His memory lives on each time she heads upwind.